fbpx

 Cardio fills up most of our training program, but please remember how valuable weight training is for runners and athletes in general!

-What Is Weight Training?
+What Counts As Weight Training?

 As cardiovascular exercise strengthens your heart, weight training, resistance training, or “strength training” strengthens other muscles in your body.